Modeling Atomistically Assembled Diffractive Optics in Solids: Embedded Array

 \section{Embedded Array}

 When the scattering atoms are implanted into a solid-state medium, the behavior of the system is perturbed in three main ways.
-Firstly, the introduction of a dielectric surface distorts the scattered light.
+Firstly, the introduction of a dielectric surface deflects the scattered light.
 This manifests in two effects; a modification to the Green's function corresponding to the reflected light, and a position-dependent phase shift for the transmitted light.
 Secondly, atoms implanted into the solid are broadened inhomogeneously due to defects in the host.
 This results in a randomization of the phase of the scattering, discussed in greater detail in Section IV.
 Finally, implantation procedures have a finite precision in terms of the doping location.
 This results in position distribution of the implanted atoms, characterized by a finite uncertainty in the location of the scatterers.

-Atoms are implanted in a circular region with radius $\delta r_{max}$, typically on the order of $0.1\lambda$.
+Atoms are implanted in a circular region with radius $\delta r_{max}$, typically on the order of a small fraction of the resonant wavelength.
 These implanted atoms undergo inhomogeneous broadening due to local effects from the solid-state host material; as a result, the probability that a given ion has resonant frequency $\omega$ is found via the Gaussian inhomogeneous distribution.
-For numerical calculations, we consider a discrete set of $M$ resonant frequencies $\{\omega_1, \dots, \omega_M\}$ with granularity $\delta\omega$; the probability of finding an atom with resonant frequency $\omega_q$ in this set is then given by Eq. \ref{eq:singleAtomProb},

-where $\omega_a$ is the resonant transition frequency in free space and $\Gamma_{inh}$ is the inhomogeneous linewidth.
-The number of atoms in each region at the specified frequency, $N_q$, can then be found by sampling a binomial distribution with number of samples taken $N$ and probability of success $P(\omega_q; \delta\omega)$.
-Each of these atoms is then distributed within the region with an implantation-induced radial displacement $\delta \mathbf{r}^{(q)}_s$, as given by Eq. \ref{eq:finPos}.
+To account for the inhomogeneous broadening, we consider the effective polarizability of one "site" within the lattice, rather than a singular atom.
+Each site contains $N$ atoms with inhomogeneous broadening.
+For a pump field at a fixed frequency $\omega$, only a fraction of the implanted atoms will be excited.
+To account for this, we define an effective polarizability of each implantation site based on an average of the contribution of each implanted atom.
+The distribution of these atoms is a Gaussian, and the average site polarizability can be found in Eq. \ref{eq:avgPol}.

-This results in fluctuations in both the number of ions within each region for a specified frequency and the position of the atoms.
+Here, we average over a range of $2\gamma$ to incorporate all atoms with sufficiently strong interaction with the pump field.
+The $B(\omega)$ term here is a binomial distribution included to model the effects of radiative quenching.
+If multiple atoms with similar frequencies are embedded within the same cite, their large mutual interaction results in radiative quenching.
+In typical solid-state systems, e.g. rare-earth ions or defect centers in solids, the homogeneous linewidth is typically much less than the inhomogeneous linewidth.
+Using this assumption, the effective polarization of the site is given by \ref{eq:EffPol}, which provides the polarizability of a singular site for any pump frequency $\omega$.